the1schwartz/aoc2024/README.md

 # Advent of Code 2024
-Repo for my Advent of Code 2024 solutions
+Repo for my Advent of Code 2024 solutions (done in Rust)